-Yet none has a right to a pension, from Britain or anyone else, nor even to rudimentary welfare or medical services.
+Despite their loyal service none of the old soldiers still alive today, has a right to a pension, from Britain or anyone else, and only to rudimentary welfare or medical services.
 Help 4 Forgotten Allies was founded to show them they are not forgotten after all.

 Photo's courtesy of Ben Owen Browne are of Mr Dwe Maung, Mr Hla Tin, Mr Percy, Mr Sein Aye, and a widow (name unknown) all at Mae La Camp.

-In 2012 Dame Vera Lynn very kindly agreed to become patron of Help 4 Forgotten Allies; during WW2 she bravely traveled to war torn Burma to sing to the Allied troops, and knows first hand the ferocity of the Forgotten War. http://www.dailymail.co.uk/femail/article-1204516/Well-meet-Dame-Vera-Lynn-searches-soldiers-met-Far-East-1944.html.
+The war time forces sweetheart Dame Vera Lynn kindly agreed to become our patron.
+Burma is a place she knows.
+At the height of the war in the East she traveled there to sing to the Allied troops, and came to know first hand the ferocity of the Forgotten War.

 I wrote at the time, and still feel, that we have a particular moral obligation to these old soldiers.
-Many Karen have confirmed what has often been described in print and on television: the promises made by British Army officers to their Karen allies that their independence would be restored after the Japanese had been defeated, and that they would come back to help them.
-This is a link to a BBC documentary on the history of the karen people.
+Many Karen have confirmed what has often been described in print and on television: the promises made by British Army officers to their Karen allies that their independence would be restored after the Japanese defeat, and that the British would come back to help them.
+It never happened.

 A sense of honour

-Sally Thompson, awarded an MBE in 2010 for her tireless work with refugees in Thailand www.tbc.org and a remarkable interview to Christian Aid wrote this to us about her experience of the veterans: "I remember the pride with which the soldiers used to greet me, putting on their berets, pinning on their medals, and saluting as they entered the simple camp office.
+Sally Thompson, Director of TBC, wrote this to us about the veterans: "I remember the pride with which the soldiers used to greet me, putting on their berets, pinning on their medals, and saluting as they entered the simple camp office.

 The reality of life in the camps, and over the border